mincej/outsingle/README.rst

 You can run the various OutSingle sub-tools on your data as follows::

- python fast_zscore_estimation.py some-dataset/some-dataset.csv
+ python fast_zscore_estimation.py some-dataset/some-dataset.tsv

 That will estimate a simple z-score for the dataset.
-The only parameter that you have to supply to ``fast_zscore_estimation.py`` is the path to the dataset file (here it's ``some-dataset/some-dataset.csv``).
+The only parameter that you have to supply to ``fast_zscore_estimation.py`` is the path to the dataset file (here it's ``some-dataset/some-dataset.tsv``).
-The dataset file should be a tab-separated pandas-compatible CSV file containing gene expression counts.
+The dataset file should be a tab-separated pandas-compatible file containing gene expression counts.
 Its index (first column) should contain names of genes,